Multicultural Books for Kids from Barefoot Books

 The Cultural Revolution in China is a difficult topic for me personally.
 While my father escaped it, many of his friends who studied at UCLA with him returned to China and suffered tremendously during this time.
 When we visited them in 1988, some of his professor friends were missing parts of their fingers after spending time in the countryside and they would not talk about what happened.
 Perhaps the room was bugged or that the memories were too painful.
 Little Leap Forward is a beautiful and accurate story of what life was like before and during the Cultural Revolution but told in a way that is both powerful and appropriate for children.
 This would be perfect for children studying China or for those who think and wonder about different governing systems. [easy chapter book with wide leading and many full-page illustrations throughout the book, ages 9-12]

-To examine any book more closely at Barefoot Books Online Store, please click on image of book (or card deck).
+To examine any book more closely at Barefoot Books Online Store, please click on the image of the book (or card deck).

 Congratulations to Christina who won The Real Princess picture book!